crownstone/crownstone-sdk/HUB.md

     sudo snap set system experimental.hotplug=true
     sudo systemctl restart snapd

-Stick the Crownstone USB dongle in an USB port and check if its interface can be found:
+Stick the Crownstone USB dongle in an USB port and give the hub access to the Crownstone USB dongle:

-    if [ $( snap interface serial-port | grep 'snapd:cp2102cp2109uartbrid' | wc -l ) -lt 1 ]; then
-        snap interface serial-port
-        echo "Crownstone USB stick was not found!" exit 1
-    fi

-Give the hub access to the Crownstone USB dongle:

     sudo snap connect crownstone-hub:serial-port core:cp2102cp2109uartbrid

-Give some additional permissions to the hub:
+Optionally, give permission to some additional interfaces we don't use yet, but that might be used later:

     sudo snap connect crownstone-hub:serial-port              pi:bt-serial
+    sudo snap install bluez
+    sudo snap connect crownstone-hub:bluez                    bluez:service
+    sudo snap connect crownstone-hub:bluetooth-control        :bluetooth-control
+    sudo snap connect crownstone-hub:removable-media          :removable-media

 Last, but not least, the crownstone-hub snap uses a mongo database.
 There's no default snap for mongo available, so we packaged one for you: